4 Reasons You Should Adopt Game-Based Training

 The initial cost to implement a game-based training program may be high but after the initial investment, the benefits begin to outweigh the cost.

 Game-based training is especially important in situations where a lack of employee training and awareness can be costly.
 For example, creating a game simulation that mimics a cyberattack will teach IT how to deal with that situation and prevent data from being compromised.
-In doing so, you help players deal with IT issues and gain insight on where their knowledge may be lacking.
+In doing so, you help players deal with IT issues and gain insight into where their knowledge may be lacking.

 It’s important to keep in mind that game-based training may not always be the most effective training method for the task at hand.
 It depends on the overall goal and purpose of the learning experience you are building.
 For example, game-based training may not be effective with heavy, complex information that can’t be easily broken down.
 Like all other approaches to learning design and development, game-based training represents a proven and effective approach.
 But it should be part of a larger blended approach to accomplishing your organizational goals.

 Does your organization use game-based training or have plans to in the future?
-Take our quick 2-minute survey to let us know your thoughts on game-based training!

 Search Our Blogs